AnoojBiju/Openwrt-Prplmesh/CONTRIBUTING.md

 Picking one of these to work on as your first contribution is recommended.

 The [prpl Foundation Code of Conduct](https://prplfoundation.org/about/code-of-conduct/) applies to all communication about prplMesh.
-If you encounter a problem with someone's conduct, contact the prpl Community Manager Mirko Lindner by emailing Mirko.Lindner [at] prplfoundation.org.
+If you encounter a problem with someone's conduct, contact the prpl Operations Manager Shelly Coen - Shelly.Coen [at] prplfoundation.org.

 ## Reporting bugs